System design simplified. ByteByteGo provides visual and easy-to-understand explanations of complex architectural patterns used by big tech companies.

 Is ByteByteGo free?

 ByteByteGo offers a free version with optional premium features.
-Free weekly articles + Premium subscription
+Free weekly articles + Premium subscription.

 Who writes ByteByteGo?

 ByteByteGo is written by Alex Xu.
 Alex Xu is the founder of ByteByteGo and the author of the best-selling System Design Interview book series.
+He has previously worked at Twitter, Apple, Zynga, and Oracle.

 About the Author: Alex Xu